Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

 Due to exam pepration i created file late i completd all labs on time i am just creating github juat one day late i am sorry for creating late github repo

 ---

+## 🙏 Acknowledgements

+💡 This journey wouldn’t be possible without the guidance, support, and inspiration from:

+- **Kunal Ghosh** – for creating the VSD program and guiding thousands of learners.
+- **Mentors** – for their valuable feedback and encouragement.
+- **Peers & the Open-Source EDA Community** – for sharing knowledge and building tools like Sky130, Yosys, OpenLane.

+A heartfelt **thank you** to all who make open-source chip design accessible 🌍💙.

+---